CUSTOMS & IMMIGRATION FOR BAHAMAS AND US

 • After receiving your cruising permit, take down your “Q” flag and hoist your Bahamian courtesy flag (cruising pennant).

 There is no evenly applied policy for Bahamas Immigration in terms of length of stay granted to persons on cruising boats.
 A wide diversity exists at various Ports of Entry.
 The statutory regulations allow all persons a stay of 3 months with a maximum of 8 months, as deemed appropriate by the clearing officer; however, that is a courtesy, not a guarantee, and it does not apply to all nationalities.
 Sometimes, less time is granted.
 You may be asked to present a Visa in order to stay longer than 3 months, but not necessarily.
 The Visa would have to be secured from your Embassy at home or in Nassau or from the Bahamas Embassy in Miami.
-The requirement of a Visa is being discussed and may be adjusted.
 See our Bahamas Chatter for updates at http://chatter.explorercharts.com.

 Yachtsmen who are given less time than they desire can apply for an extension if they come in to an office a couple of days before their permit expires, or on the expiration date.
-Arrangements can be made for extenuating circumsances, such as weather preventing arrival at a Port of Entry on the due date.
-If you have any problems, 1) Ask to speak to the Immigration Officer’s supervisor (if there is one), 2) Call Immigration Nassau 242-322-8504 or 322-7530-39, or 3) Renew and extend your immigration card at an Immigration office where you are near the time of expiration.
+Arrangements can be made for extenuating circumstances, such as weather preventing arrival at a Port of Entry on the due date.
+If you have any problems, 1) Ask to speak to the Immigration Officer’s supervisor (if there is one), 2) Call Immigration Nassau 323-3330 or Exuma 225-1349.
+Renew and extend your immigration card at an Immigration office where you are near the time of expiration.

 If you wish to bring a pet aboard when cruising the Bahamas, secure a permit before you leave home.
 An application will be sent to you if you write to: Department of Agriculture, P.O.
 Box N-3704, Nassau, N.P., Bahamas.
-You may expedite the process by calling 242-325-7413 or faxing 242-325-3960.
+You may expedite the process by calling 325-7413/7509 or faxing 325-3960 or go in person to the office on East and Bay Streets, Nassau, opposite the Shell station.
 Expect to pay a $10 fee.
-Send International Money Order or Postal Order made payable to the Public Treasury.
-Do not send a US dollars check with your application.
+Send Postal Money Order made payable to the Public Treasury.
+Do not send a US dollars check or cash with your application.
 To receive your certificate by fax, include an extra $5 and your fax number.
 In addition, you will need a health certificate for your pet from your veterinarian to present to the Customs officials when you clear in.